rsdoiel/antenna/archives/2025/planet_2025.19.md

 ---

-## Prophets & Losses: Ongoing challenges at Vatican Bank
+## Prophets and losses: The Vatican Bank's scandalous past

 date: 2025-05-14, from: RTÉ News

-The Vatican Bank was shrouded in mystery and controversy for decades - and problems remain, even after a decade of reforms under Pope Francis, writes Adam Maguire.
+The Vatican Bank was shrouded in mystery and controversy for decades - and problems remain, even after a decade of reforms under Pope Francis.

 <br>